 - Check if this has resolved the issue with Instagram.
 If not, you can head over to the next method that should do the trick.

 This seems to be a go-to option for those who failed to load the Instagram website for a long time.
-Opera seems to be a legit alternative while others like Microsoft Edge, Brave browser can make things a bit easier too.
-Note that I have ascertained information that Mozilla Firefox has similar issues too although on a smaller scale but you can try on your own.
+Opera seems to be a legit alternative, while others like Microsoft Edge and Brave browser can make things a bit easier too.
+Note that I have ascertained information that Mozilla Firefox has similar issues, too, although on a smaller scale, but you can try it on your own.

 These are some of the methods that are recommended to do if Instagram or other websites stop working on your computer for some reason.